-The File Import command lets you place the file as an object in the active image.
-If you want to open a TARGA file as an image, click File Dpen.
+The File > Place command lets you place the file as an object in the active image.
+If you want to open a TARGA file as an image, click File > Open.

 - 2 Locate the folder in which the file is stored.

-- 3 Choose TGA Targa bitmap from the list box next to the File name box.

-- 4 Click the filename.
+- 3 Click the filename.

-- Click Import.
+- 4 Click Place.

-- Click the image window.
+- 5 Click the image window.